apache/kylin/website/_posts/blog/2018-01-01-kylin-and-superset.md

 ![](/images/Kylin-and-Superset/png/1. kylin_diagram.png)
 Figure 1: Apache Kylin Architecture

-With a fast-paced and rapidly-changing business environment, business users and analysts are expected to uncover insights with speed of thoughts.
+In a fast-paced and rapidly-changing business environment, business users and analysts are expected to uncover insights with speed of thoughts.
 They can meet this expectation with Apache Kylin, and no longer subjected to the predicament of waiting for hours for one single query to return results.
 Such a powerful data processing engine empowers the data scientists, engineers, and business analysts of any enterprise to find insights to help reach critical business decisions.
 However, business decisions cannot be made without rich data visualization.
-To address this last-mile challenge of big data analytics, Apache Superset comes in the picture.
+To address this last-mile challenge of big data analytics, Apache Superset comes into the picture.

-## Apache Superset: Modern,Enterprise-ready Business Intelligence Platform
+## Apache Superset: Modern, Enterprise-ready Business Intelligence Platform

-Apache Superset isa data exploration and visualization platform designed to be visual, intuitive,and interactive.
+Apache Superset is a data exploration and visualization platform designed to be visual, intuitive, and interactive.
 A user can access data in the following two ways:

-1. Accessdata from the following commonly used data sources one table at a time: Kylin,Presto, Hive, Impala, SparkSQL, MySQL, Postgres, Oracle, Redshift, SQL Server,Druid.
+1. Access data from the following commonly used data sources one table at a time: Kylin, Presto, Hive, Impala, SparkSQL, MySQL, Postgres, Oracle, Redshift, SQL Server, Druid.

-2. Use arich SQL Interactive Development Environment (IDE) called SQL Lab that isdesigned for power users with the ability to write SQL queries to analyzemultiple tables.
+2. Use a rich SQL Interactive Development Environment (IDE) called SQL Lab that is designed for power users with the ability to write SQL queries to analyze multiple tables.

 Users can immediately analyze and visualize their query results using Apache Superset 's rich visualization and reporting features.